hkotek/hkotek.com/index.md

 Science and other outreach
 --------------------------
+* The Intersection of AI and Gender: Safety issues in LLMs.
+Panel at [Grace Hopper](https://ghc.anitab.org/session-catalog/?search=safety#/), October 2024.

 * LSA Summer Institute at UMass: [Careers in Language Technologies](https://blogs.umass.edu/lingstitute2023/courses/careers-in-language-technology/), a 4-lecture series, summer 2023.